brendanwallace/brendanwallace.github.io/content/teaching.md

 ## Teaching experience

-I've served as a teaching assistant for math, computer science and ecology classes as an undergraduate at Brown University and as a MS and PhD student at University of Washington, including:
+I've been a teaching assistant for math, computer science and ecology classes at Brown University and the University of Washington.